 What Are Some Examples of Chemical Energy?

-When a fuel source, such as natural gas or wood burns, it releases chemical energy as a form of heat and light.
-After your burn wood, it changes into ashes, as a new substance.
+When a fuel source, such as natural gas or biomass burns in a combustion reaction, it releases chemical energy as a form of heat and light energy.
+After you burn wood, it changes into ashes, as a new substance.
+This releases energy in the form of thermal energy and radiant energy, as the bond energy in the original material is converted to another type of energy.